dap-mux/dap-mux-rs/README.md

 For me, personally, I hack in Helix which has lackluster DAP support.
 I would rather lean into UNIX and build the smaller tools that make things work.
 This mux makes it possible to do that.

-In theory a scripting capable client could join the conversation and replay some commands programmatically without the arcane gdb/lldb syntax.
+In theory a [scripting](https://github.com/dap-mux/dap-tools/blob/main/crates/dap-script/README.md) capable client could join the conversation and replay some commands programmatically without the arcane gdb/lldb syntax.
 Or it one could startup and slurp a bunch of data out, maybe before and after a patch is applied to compare notes.
 Lots of options once the possibility of arbitrary tools is available.

 For sure some of this is possible already by simply using lldb or pudb and not using an editor and DAP.
 However, a mux opens the doors for experimentation.
 Automation in our tooling.
-A shared ecosystem the is above any one language.
+A shared ecosystem that is above any one language.

 ## Installation & Configuration.